darktable-org/dtdocs/content/preferences-settings/processing.md

 prefer performance over quality
 : Enable this option to render thumbnails and previews at a lower quality.
 This increases the rendering speed by a factor of 4, and is useful when working on slower computers (default off).
 This also improves the performance of slideshow image rendering.

-enable disk backend for thumbnail cache
-: If activated, darktable stores all thumbnails on disk as a secondary cache, and thereby keeps thumbnails accessible if they are dropped from the primary cache.
-This needs more disk space but speeds up the [lighttable](../lighttable/_index.md) view as it avoids the reprocessing of thumbnails (default on).

-enable disk backend for full preview cache
-: If enabled, darktable writes full preview images to disk (`.cache/darktable/`) when evicted from the memory cache.
-Note that this can take a lot of storage (several gigabytes for 20k images) and darktable will never delete cached images.
-It's safe to delete these manually if you want.
-Enabling this option will greatly improve lighttable performance when zooming an image in full preview mode (default off).

 activate [OpenCL](../special-topics/opencl/_index.md) support
 : Your GPU can be used by darktable to significantly speed up processing.
 The OpenCL interface requires suitable hardware and matching OpenCL drivers on your system.
 If one of those is not found the option is grayed out.
 Can be switched on and off at any time and takes immediate effect (default on).